nasa-gibs/worldview/doc/manual_setup.md

 Worldview can be set up on a web server powered by the cross-platform XAMPP package.

-Choose a tar file from the deploy directory, such as "worldview-debug.tar.bz2", and extract the web directory to <xampp root>\htdocs\
+Choose a tar file from the deploy directory, such as "worldview-debug.tar.bz2", and extract the web directory to &lt;xampp root&gt;\htdocs\

-Edit the httpd.conf file at <xampp root>\apache\conf to uncomment:
+Edit the httpd.conf file at &lt;xampp root&gt;\apache\conf to uncomment:

 ```bash
 "LoadModule expires_module modules/mod_expires.so"